How can I receive SNS notifications about Amazon RDS for SQL Server error and agent log events that match a CloudWatch filter pattern?

 - Choose Create alarm.

 After following these example steps, the alarm state is Insufficient data for the first few minutes.
 After the alarm has enough data, the status is OK.
-If you receive more than 10 login failures within a 5-minute period, the CloudWatch alarm sends an SNS notification to the email that you specified.
+If you receive more than 10 login failures within a 5-minute period, then the CloudWatch alarm sends an SNS notification to the email that you specified.